harikagummadi582/WebDevelopment/README.md

 ## Resources
 **If you used code or design from somewhere online, please mention it here.**
-I used [mention any resources like a CSS framework, Google Fonts, or tutorials].
+I made the design on my own including the coour combination choices and the layout of the whole website.
 Additionally, the styling for the navbar and game boards was influenced by best practices for grid layouts and mobile-first design.

 ## Fonts and Icons
 **Fonts or Icons Library:**
-I did not use any of the fonts or icons externally
+I used google fonts poppins.
+Used an online picture of battlship as a logo for the game.
+I also incorporated svg icon of a downward arrow.